 If your business has a physical location that’s useful for customers to know, such as retail or hospitality, it’s a great idea to register your business on Google My Business.
 This means Google is aware of your business and its location, which is great for local searches like ‘order pizza’ or ‘shop kids shoes’.
 It also means your business will have a listing on Google Maps, which also increases your business’ visibility.

-One thing that can really slow Googlebots (the tools that ‘crawl’ your site to find relevant information in response to a search query) is a slow server hosting your site, or loads of large images on your site.
-You can improve these elements by choosing a better hosting platform, ensuring your site is built for mobile, and using only necessary images (not too big, either!).
+One thing that can slow Googlebots (the tools that ‘crawl’ your site to find relevant information in response to a search query) is a slow server hosting your site, or loads of large images on your site.
+It’s possible to improve these elements by choosing a better hosting platform, ensuring your site is built for mobile, and using only necessary images (not too big, either!).

-You can also help Googlebots crawl your site faster by improving your site’s caching and adding an XML sitemap – but these are things you might want to chat to your web developer about, unless you’re a dab hand at website building!
-You could also check your site on Google’s Page Speed Insights tool.
+You can also help Googlebots crawl your site faster by improving your site’s caching and adding an XML sitemap.
+Also, make sure you check your site on Google’s Page Speed Insights tool.

 The bottom line

 If Google can’t find you, nobody can!
-Luckily, there’s plenty you can do yourself, including things like checking that your site is indexed by Google, making use of tools like Google Search Console and Google My Business, and ensuring your site is built for mobile.
-Taking steps to ensure you’ve set up your page content in a way that’s easy for Google to crawl and index will help your site appear higher in Google organic search results and help increase traffic to your site.
+Google Indexing is crucial.
+Make sure your site is submitted to Google.
+Follow that up with tools like Google Search Console and Google My Business.
+Ensure your site is mobile-friendly.
+Taking steps to set up your page content in a way that’s easy for Google to crawl and index will help your site appear higher in Google organic search results and help increase traffic to your site.